-To my ears, they are the most influential and underrated American band to emerge in the post-Beatles era.
-Duly deified by generations of hard rockers, punks, metal heads, classic rockers, and alternative / indie musicians alike, these four Rockford, Illinois elder statesmen of the almighty power-chord and pop hook have distinguished themselves far above and beyond those who followed in their path and subsequently sold more records, and garnered more recognition than the iconic Cheap Trick.
+To my ears, Cheap Trick are the most influential (and underrated) American band to emerge in the post-Beatles era.
+Duly deified by generations of hard rockers, punks, metal heads, classic rockers, and alternative / indie musicians alike, these four Rockford, Illinois elder statesmen of the almighty power-chord / pop hook have distinguished themselves far above and beyond those who followed in their path and subsequently sold more records, and garnered more recognition.

 The bassist born Thomas John Peterson is the inventor and pioneer of the remarkable 12-string bass – a trailblazing instrument he first conjured circa 1977.
-Forging a distinctive “wall of sound” Petersson’s revolutionary craft is an essential component in Trick’s signature artistry – and one which the band’s legions of imitators can never replicate.
-Profoundly influenced by Ron Wood’s unconventional contrapuntal bass work with The Jeff Beck Group, Petersson’s watershed tone melds the resonance of a traditional electric bass and a 12-string guitar.
+Forging a distinctive “wall of sound” Petersson’s revolutionary craft is an essential component in Trick’s signature sound – and one which the band’s legions of imitators can never replicate.
+Profoundly influenced by Ron Wood’s contrapuntal approach to the bass with The Jeff Beck Group, Petersson’s watershed tone melds the resonance of a traditional electric bass and a 12-string guitar.